shettyvarshaa/shettyvarshaa/README.md

 I am an Undergrad Engineering Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.

-- 🔭 I'm on track with learning more about Cloud Solutions using Google Cloud, Front-End Web and Competitive Programming
+- 🔭 Trying my hands on learning more about Cloud Solutions using Google Cloud, Front-End Web and Competitive Programming
 - 🌱 I enjoy reading tech articles and newsletters
 - ⚡ Have got an average of 90 wpm 😉